AdSuzs/programming-challenge-april21/README.md

 # Programming Challenge

-This challenge consists of a web applicantion and api development.
-Read the instructions carefully to execute the solution.
+This challenge consists of developing a web application.
+Read the instructions to execute the solution.

+By: Ada Suzany Franco de Araújo

 ## Status

-:construction: In construction
+:rocket: Ready :rocket:

 ## Getting Started
 ### Prerequisites